 Solar pergolas, gazebos & patio covers: A quick guide

-They all refer to a solar-energy producing structures built on your outdoor patio or backyard.
+They all refer to solar-energy-producing structures built on your outdoor patio or backyard.
 They can be built upon existing structures on your property, or be custom-built with solar energy production in mind.

 You could use a small structure if you’re just looking for enough energy to power outdoor lighting.
 But with a bigger setup, you could place enough solar panels for a 5 kW solar system or even a 10 kW solar system.
 A system of that size is usually enough to power your house as well as sell excess electricity back to the grid.